ChochChill/github_basics/README.md

 ## 3. Git

-Create new repositry on GitHub. [here](https://github.com/new) now, go to folder where you want to place git using your terminal.
+Create new repositry on GitHub. [here](https://github.com/new)

+now, in your terminal/command prompt go to folder where you want to place project.
 ```
 $ cd Desktop/projects
 ```